VUEngine/VUEngine-Core/readme.md

 LICENSE
 -------

-Copyright (C) 2008 Jorge Eremiev <jorgech3@gmail.com>
+Copyright (C) 2007, 2017 by Jorge Eremiev <jorgech3@gmail.com> and Christian Radke <chris@vr32.de>

-This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.

-Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

-1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
-2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
-3. This notice may not be removed or altered from any source distribution.

-See See GPL-license.txt for the full GNU GENERAL PUBLIC LICENSE.
+This software is licensed under the MIT License, which means you can basically you can do with it whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

+	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+	The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+	THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Some source code in this release that may not be covered by the GPL:
+Some source code in this release that may not be covered by the license:

 - libgccvb: compiled by a lot of other people.